SpikeFran

 formatter_class=argparse.RawDescriptionHelpFormatter)

-parser.add_argument('filename', help='fran_cut.vtk.')
+parser.add_argument('filename', help='fran_cut.vtk')

 args = parser.parse_args()